-18 Mao Zedong, "Talks at the Yanan Forum on Literature and Art" in Selected Works of Mao Zedong, Vol. III (1st Edition), Foreign Languages Press, Beijing, 1965, p.
-92.
+18 Mao Zedong, "Talks at the Yanan Forum on Literature and Art" in Selected Works of Mao Zedong, Vol. III, op. cit., p.
+80.

 CHAPTER 8.
 CONCLUSIONS

 In summary, the RU and others fail to support any of their assertions with concrete, historical, material facts.
 The few times they do offer any factual material is when it is ripped out of its historical context.
 In short, the methodology of the RU and other groups concerning the gay question is anything but historical, materialist, and dialectical.
 Their whole analysis is based on such petit-bourgeois ways of thinking such as subjectivism, empiricism, doctrinairism, metaphysics, tailism, and opportunism.
 These groups should follow their own pompous advice and initiate some struggle into their most personal lives, i.e., their own dearly held anti-gay prejudices.